vertica/VerticaPyLab/README.md

 Then re-install it.

-Note: For Jupyter Notebook you will need to refresh the kernel after the new installation.
+Note: For your changes to take effect, you must refresh the kernel after the new installation.

 ## Vertica CE Container